Weeknight dinner planning got you down? This list of family dinner ideas for picky eaters can help! All options are healthy and fully customizable.

 Stuffed baked potatoes: simply bake everyone a potato (you can even do this in a slow cooker) then set up a toppings bar of steamed broccoli, chopped green onion, diced tomato, shredded cheese, sour cream, bacon crumbles, and chili.

-Stir fry: The secret here is to cook things up separately and have at least two sauce options so each person can build their own.
+Stir fry: This is my easy, go-to sauce!
+The secret here is to cook things up separately and have at least two sauce options so each person can build their own.
 Components can include: stir fry chicken or shrimp, brown rice, cauliflower rice, stir fry veggies, chopped roasted cashews, chopped green onions, sesame seeds, teriyaki sauce, yum yum sauce.

 Breakfast for dinner: For some crazy reason I’m just not a breakfast for dinner person but I understand why so many people love it- pancakes, eggs, fruit, and bacon are easy, very kid-friendly, and provide both carbs and protein.
 Add an omelet buffet and you could easily incorporate vegetables, too!
 I need to try this sometime because I’m sure my kids would geek out.